 Some property managers are hesitant to upgrade to LED lighting because they think their entire system will have to be rewired, but this often isn’t the case.
 Frequently, we can simply swap out older bulbs for more energy efficient ones.
 But even replacing your entire system, which can be costly, is typically cheaper than the cost using seven to ten times more energy than you need.

 Sometimes significant landscape lighting upgrades are an investment that requires long term strategic planning and budgeting.
 The best grounds maintenance providers should be able understand your landscaping objectives and help you plan to achieve them, whether that takes months or years.
-Here at Schill, love to talk with property owners and managers who have serious goals and are interested in transforming their landscape over time.
+Here at Schill, we love to talk with property owners and managers who have serious goals and are interested in transforming their landscape over time.

 Other energy saving options: Low Voltage vs High Voltage